copasi/model_replicator/UserManual.md

 ### Required options

 *sbmodler* requires at least two command line arguments: 1) a base model file, and 2) the number of units to replicate.
-The most simple command that can be issued is: `sbmodelr mybasemodel.cps 2`; this would create a new file called `mybasemodel_2.cps` with two units that are exact copies of the model in `mybasemodel.cps`.
+The simplest command that can be issued is: `sbmodelr mybasemodel.cps 2`; this would create a new file called `mybasemodel_2.cps` with two units that are exact copies of the model in `mybasemodel.cps`.

 **File formats and options**
 The base model is either encoded in an [SBML](https:sbml.org) file (up to L3v2) or a [COPASI](https://copasi.org) file (extension `.cps`).
 The output of *sbmodelr* will be in the same format as the supplied file.